Advik-mittal-cfc/cfc-advik/README.md

    - Tested the complete application to ensure that both the backend and frontend components are functioning correctly.

 ## 👩‍🏫How to use
-Enter https://cfc-calc-advik.streamlit.app/.
+Enter https://cfc-advik.streamlit.app/.
 If the app is asleep due to Streamlit's policy, please wait a few moments for it to wake up.

 Best regards, Advik Mittal

+© 2024 Advik's Carbon Footprint Project.
+All rights reserved.
+No part of this publication shall be used as a whole or a part without a written permission of the author.
+It is a punishable offense.